 Glastonbury wasn’t my first contact with O.T.O.

-I was initiated a few months before back in Rome, but somehow the experience there was different: I knew most of the people present for the ceremony already, either having been friends with them for years before, or having met them at social gatherings for several months before signing my papers – something that I appreciated, as I showed a sincere interest in getting to know each other first, and see if both parties were indeed a good fit for each other.
+I had been initiated a few months before back in Rome, but somehow the experience there was different: I knew most of the people present for the ceremony already, either having been friends with them for years before, or having met them at social gatherings for several months before signing my papers – something that I appreciated, as I showed a sincere interest in getting to know each other first, and see if both parties were indeed a good fit for each other.
 And while the experience was intense, and very well performed, the temple itself was nothing more than a basement in the outskirts of Rome.
 Somehow, I knew there was bound to be more out there, especially since the few times I did work with others over the years as a lone wolf, I did catch a glimpse of grandeur visiting other Traditions: surely, the mighty Ordo Templi Orientis, the real deal, would have had those temples of marble one reads about in Liber XV.

 I think it is important to stop for a moment now, and tell you why I even decided to join O.T.O. in my mid-thirties: as I mentioned above, I had been a Thelemite most of my adult life already.
 I was an Aspirant of the A∴A∴.
 I worked with Michael Bertiaux on his multifaceted system.
 I ran my own group, loosely based on the AMOOKOS practices.
 I had been in touch with Kenneth Grant and the Typhonian Order.
 And, most of all, I did think of approaching O.T.O. already at the tail end of the ‘90s, only to find the people running the Lodge in Rome at the time not very welcoming.